websauna/websauna/docs/source/narrative/misc/task.rst

 Websauna configures Celery using :ref:`websauna.celery_config` directive in INI settings.

-Celery is configured to use :term:`Redis` as a broker between web and task procsses.
+Celery is configured to use :term:`Redis` as a broker between web and task processes.
 Unless you want to add your own scheduled tasks you do not need to change ``websauna.celery_config`` setting.

 Running Celery
 ==============

 Celery runs separate long running processes called *workers* to execute the tasks.
-Furthermore a separare process called *beat* needs to be run to initiate scheduled tasks.
+Furthermore a separate process called *beat* needs to be run to initiate scheduled tasks.
 Below is an example how to run Celery on your development installation.

 .. note :::